Remember last week when I attempted to can fifty pounds of peaches?

 Adapted from “Canning for a New Generation” by Liana Krissoff

-Prepare for canning.
+- Prepare for canning.
 Wash the jars and flat lids with hot, soapy water.
 Put the jars in the canning pot and fill the pot with hot water.
 Heat over medium-high heat to keep the jars hot.
-Place the lids in a heat-proof bowl.

 If you’re getting sick of peach recipes on here, never fear: I think I’m done with them for awhile.